yilserkan/Complete-C-Unity-Game-Developer-3D---Udemy-Course/Project Boost/README.md

 # Project Boost
-If you want to play this game, checkout my itch account  : https://syildir.itch.io/project-boost
+If you want to play this game, check out my itch account  : https://syildir.itch.io/project-boost

 ## About the Game

-This was one of the first complete games i created.It has helped me to understand how Rigidbodies work, the Particle System works, what prefabs are and how to use them, basic components ( Transform, Mesh Renderer...) , etc.
+This was one of the first complete games i created.In this game the player is playing as a rocket where he has to make it to the finish point without touching the obstacles.
+It contains 4 level.

 ## Key Takeaways

-In this game you have to make it to the finish point without touching the obstacles.
-It contains 4 level.
+- How Rigidbodies work.
+- How the Particle System works.
+- What prefabs are and how to use them.
+- Basic Components ( Transform, Mesh Renderer...).

 ## Game Screenshots